HELP US KEEP OUR PLANET GREEN! SCHEDULE A PICKUP TODAY!

 Q: Is there a charge for your service and is there a minimum amount needed for pick up?

 A: We do have a minimum for pickups.
 If you have a small amount of recycling, please drop your items off at our office any time during regular business hours.
+There is a $30 charge for pickups that do not meet the minimum requirement.
 If you have a pallet or more, please contact us to schedule a pickup.
-Our pick up and recycling services are free of charge, however, due to the fact that televisions, CRT computer monitors and large appliances are non-recyclable we have to pay to have them disposed of properly.
-To offset these costs we charge a fee to clients if more than 20% of load weight is made up of these items.
-These fees are normally $30 per television and appliance and $15 per CRT monitor.
-Please feel free to contact us for verification of costs.
+While most pickups are free of charge, due to the fact that televisions, CRT computer monitors and large appliances are non-recyclable, there may be a fee to contribute to disposal costs.
+These fees are normally $30 per television or appliance, $15 per CRT monitor.
+Please feel free to contact us for verification of costs if you have a questionable item.

 Q: What do you do with all of the stuff you collect?